DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## 3. Find out about fees and financial support

-Most international students will not be eligible for financial support.
+Most international candidates will not be eligible for financial support.

-Course fees for international students on fee-paying teacher training courses are between about £9,250 and £16,000 – fees vary between training providers and any financial support is dependent on your immigration status.
-You will also need to pay for your living costs while you train.
+You can expect to pay between about £11,000 and £16,000 plus living costs to train; fees vary between training providers.
+Any financial support, including a potential reduction to the home fee rate of up to £9,250, is dependent on your immigration status.

 You can apply for a salaried teacher training course, when you’ll earn money while you train in a school.
 However, these courses are competitive and you will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.